Lightweight. A perfect fit for Android devices

 So far, the answer seems to be yes.

 Using Astrill VPN’s USA servers on Netflix we were able to access TV shows like The Office and Archer which would have been geo-blocked otherwise.
-Users have also left positive reviews regarding its ability to scale through Netflix’s ever-expanding VPN traps.
+Users have also left positive reviews regarding their ability to scale through Netflix’s ever-expanding VPN traps.

 Accessing BBC iPlayer and Amazon Prime Video was a different story, however.
 Three of the United Kingdom servers were blocked by BBC iPlayer, making it unsuitable for catching up on exclusively British content.
 Amazon Prime Video’s VPN blocker also kicks in when you try to access content with any of the servers.